 - urge – an overpowering urge to urinate followed by heavy leakage

 - overflow – small leaks from a full bladder

 It's best to examine your testicles regularly for lumps, whatever your age.
-A common testicular problem for men of all ages is a swelling caused by build-up of fluid around the testicle (hydrocele).
+A common testicular problem for men of all ages is a swelling caused by a build-up of fluid around the testicle (hydrocele).
 You'll need to visit your doctor to get it checked.

 Impotence or erectile dysfunction is the repeated inability to get or keep an erection firm enough for sexual intercourse.

 Around five per cent of 40-year-old men may have the condition, which increases with age, possibly affecting up 25 per cent of 65 year olds.
 Anything that interferes with the blood flow to the penis may be a cause.
 Diabetes, kidney disease, chronic alcoholism, multiple sclerosis and cardiovascular disease account for many cases.

 One in five men dies from heart disease before the age of 75.
 It claims more men's lives than any other disease.
 Heart disease runs in families, so you have a greater chance of developing it if your family has a history of the disease.
 Other risk factors include: